anan44/it-starts-with-clojure/materials/1-first-things-first/2-installation.md

 Many of us need newer Java versions for our other projects.
-To handle multiple Java versions I recommend using jEnv. jEnv is wonderful little tool for deciding which Java version you wish to use in each project.
+To handle multiple Java versions I recommend using jEnv. jEnv is wonderful little tool for deciding, which Java version you wish to use in each project.

 ```bash
 brew update